Checking date: 17/01/2025 13:53:05

 Learning activities and methodology

 The teaching methodology will consist of three parts: * Lectures on the main theoretical topics: the main theoretical topics of the course will be presented in these classes.
 Both the blackboard and computer presentations will be used.
 The students can have a text book and a set of slides covering all the topics in the course.
 This set of slides will be available from the beginning of the course. * Lectures on practical exercises.
 The students group will be divided in smaller groups with less than forty students.
 The students can have a problems book with many problems covering the topics of the course. * Practical work in the laboratory.
-The students will be divided in groups of 20 students to realize the four proposed practical works (in 6 sessions).
+The students will be divided in groups of 20 students to realize the proposed lab-works (in 6 sessions).
+The last four sessions will be devoted to the development of a global lab-work comprising all the concepts in the course.
 They will work in groups of 2-3 students.
 In all the session a final quiz will have to be filled by the students. * Tutorship: There will be up to four time slots for tutorship during the week.
 These slots can be used by students once they have applied for it by e-mail.
 In addition there will be other collective tutorship.
 Students are encouraged to make use of both teaching mechanisms.

 Assessment System